GMTO/skycover/readme.md

 Be careful about how many configurations you record in the movie.
 File size will increase rapidly.
 A movie showing four valid tracking configurations can run to almost 20M.

+## Plotting probe positions with Python

+    < slist agwsvalid --mode dgnf --plot | python drawprobes.py

+Close each plot to see the next one.

+For M3 mode:
+    < slist agwsvalid --mode m3 --plot | python drawprobes.py m3